Maternity Leave California: Everything You Need to Know

 The main difference between FMLA and CFRA is the addition of pregnancy-related disability leave provided in the California version.
 When compared side-by-side, employees typically benefit more from the state protections than from the federal.
 More information regarding FMLA can be found at the Department of Labor online portal.

 If you need more information regarding maternity leave in California, you can post your legal questions on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.